-Salary scale
+Salary Scale

 This is as described in the Medical and Dental Terms and Conditions, in line with the Consultant Contract (2003).
-The current full-time salary scale ranges from £105,504 to £139, 882.
-The on-call supplement is category A and attracts a supplement of 5% of basic salary.
+The current full-time salary scale ranges from £99,532 to £131,964 with five thresholds.

 Leave

 Annual leave entitlement is as described in Schedule 18 of the Terms and Conditions of Service: Consultant (England) 2003.
 Further details are available in the Senior Medical Staff Leave Policy.